alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 ## 9 - Unnamed Classes and Instance Main Methods (Preview)

 The idea of this feature is that students can write their first programs without needing to understand language features designed for large programs.
-When you create your first Java program you need to obviate some concepts like `class`, `static` or the `String []`.
+When you create your first Java program you need to obviate some concepts like `class`, `static`, or the `String []`.
 With this preview feature instead of doing this code:

 ```java
 public class HelloWorld {